amitxv/PC-Tuning/docs/physical-setup.md

 ## Stability, Hardware Clocking and Thermal Performance

 Ensure your CPU, RAM and GPU (with overclock applied) are stable before configuring a new operating system as crashes can lead to data corruption or irreversible damage to hardware.
-There are many tools to test different hardware and algorithms vary between tools which is why it is important to use a range of them (non-exhaustive list of recommended tools are listed below).
+There are many tools to test different hardware and algorithms vary between tools, which is why it is important to use a range of them (non-exhaustive list of recommended tools are listed below).

 - There are countless factors that contribute to stability such as temperature, power quality, quality of VRMs, silicon lottery...

 - A single error is one too many

-- Avoid thermal throttling at all costs, ambient temperature will increase during the summer which can be replicated with a heater to create a worst-case scenario
+- Avoid thermal throttling at all costs, ambient temperature will increase during the summer, which can be replicated with a heater to create a worst-case scenario

 - Deliberately underclock if your cooler is inadequate.
 A thermally stable component with an overall lower frequency is always better than thermal throttling at a higher frequency